What can I find at the Buzzards Bay Center?

 As New Bedford’s whaling industry waned, so did the Coggeshall Counting House.
 A series of fires damaged the building, including one in 1939 that destroyed its roof.
 By the 1960s, the upper floors were burned out and vacant.

-21st century: Brought to new life as the Buzzards Bay Center
+21st century: New life as the Buzzards Bay Center

 In the early 2000s, the Buzzards Bay Coalition was looking for a new home.
 Our staff was growing, and we wanted to create a community space where people could learn about Buzzards Bay.
 Instead of constructing a new building, we chose to find an existing place where we could move.

 In 2008, we purchased the Coggeshall Counting House.
 Over the next two years, we renovated the building, honoring its past while creating a new, bright future.

 - Architects restored the building’s façade to its former beauty.
 Using historical photos, they replicated the original doors, windows, and decorating molding.

 - With lots of environmentally friendly features, the building saves energy and reduces pollution.

 On August 26, 2010, the Coalition christened the former Coggeshall Counting House as the Buzzards Bay Center.